 AP Week in Pictures: Global

-From color-drenched Holi revelers in India to college basketball players in Texas and students dancing in Kabul, this photo gallery highlights some of the most compelling images made or published in the past week by The Associated Press from around the world.
+From clashes in Northern Ireland, to the substance abuse epidemic in West Virginia to Easter celebrations in South Africa, this photo gallery highlights some of the most compelling images made or published in the past week by The Associated Press from around the world.

-The selection was curated by AP photo editors Jacqueline Larma, Enric Marti and Patrick Sison.
+The selection was curated by AP photo editors Jacqueline Larma and Patrick Sison.

 Follow AP visual journalism: